hcgatewood/igor/README.md

 # igor
-igor scours the grimy depths of the web to generate a custom body of words at your every questionably-evil bidding
+a command line tool: igor scours the grimy depths of the web to generate a custom body of real words at your every questionably-evil bidding